JoseLGomez/Co-training_SemSeg_UDA/README.md

 ```

 ## Evaluation
-You can evaluate any model using the next script in addition with the config file containing the target dataset to evaluate
+You can evaluate any model using the following script in addition with the config file containing the target dataset to evaluate
 ```
 CUDA_VISIBLE_DEVICES=0 python tools/train_net_progress.py
 --num-gpus 1